 Where else could you find the developer of Upwork and have a chat with him and other professionals?
 You just need to be open for a talk and let people know that you are interested.

-Moreover, if you already have a plan and now in search of a good team, you can observe the skills and communication of future members in the wild.
-I think it works better than any recruitment process because instead of browsing his or her profile on LinkedIn you have an opportunity to do real thing with them and see how good they are.
+Moreover, if you already have a plan and now in search of a good team, you can observe the skills and communication of future members.
+I think it works better than any recruitment process because instead of browsing his or her profile on LinkedIn you have an opportunity to do the real things with them and see how good they are.